theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 }
 ```
 - [ ] A. It will compile without issue.
-- [X] B. It fails to compile because the type of the exception the method throws is a subclass of the type of exception the parent method throws.
+- [ ] B. It fails to compile because the type of the exception the method throws is a subclass of the type of exception the parent method throws.
-- [ ] C. It fails to compile because the return types are not covariant.
+- [X] C. It fails to compile because the return types are not covariant.
 - [ ] D. It fails to compile because the method is `protected` in the parent class and `public` in the subclass.
 - [X] E. It fails to compile because of the `static` modifier mismatch between the two methods.

 ### A4.
+The code doesn't compile, so option A is incorrect.
+Option B is also not correct because the rules for overriding a method allow a subclass to define a method with an exception that is a subclass of the exception in the parent method.
+Option C is correct because the return types are not covariant; in particular, `Number` is not a subclass of `Integer`.
+Option D is incorrect because the subclass defines a method that is more accessible that the method in the parent class, which is allowed.
+Finally, option E is correct because the method declared as `static` in the parent class and not so in the child class.
+For non-private methods in the parent class, both methods must use `static` (hide) or neither should use `static` (override).

 ### Q5.
 Which of the following may only be hidden and not overridden?
 (Choose all that apply)
-- [ ] A. `private` instance methods
+- [X] A. `private` instance methods
 - [ ] B. `protected` instance methods
 - [ ] C. `public` instance methods
-- [ ] D. `static` variables
+- [X] D. `static` variables
-- [ ] E. `public` variables
+- [X] E. `public` variables
-- [ ] F. `private` variables
+- [X] F. `private` variables

 ### A5.
+First off, options B and C are incorrect because `protected` and `public` methods may be overridden, not hidden.
+Option A is correct because `private` methods are always hidden in a subclass.
+Option D is also correct because `static` methods cannot be overridden, only hidden.
+Options E and F are correct because variables may only be hidden, regardless of the access modifier.

 ### Q6.
 Choose the correct statement about the following code:
 ```java